 |Fixings and Accessories||1 lot||USD 50||USD 50|

-From the table above, you will see the materials cost will be around $10,000 only.
-If you are going to hire a contractor to build your system, additional charges for labor, permit fees, and others are expected.
-On top of that, they might also add their margin for the materials.
-The final cost might go up to $20,000 or even more.
+From the table above, you can see that the estimated cost of materials for the system is around $9,000.
+However, if you decide to hire a contractor to build your system, additional expenses such as labor charges, permit fees, and other miscellaneous costs are to be expected.
+Moreover, contractors may also include their markup for the materials.
+As a result, the final cost could increase to $20,000 or potentially even higher.

 In a year, a 10kW system will produce 12,000 kWh up to 16,400 kWh.
-However, it all depends on the solar plant location, site condition, inclination angle, shading, and maintenance of the system.
+However, it all depends on the solar plant location, site condition, inclination angle, shading, and system maintenance.